-A Meeting with a Man who Changed History in Somaliland“Occasionally when travelling, one meets a person who has played an important part in history.
+A Meeting with a Man who Changed History in Somaliland“Occasionally, when travelling, one meets a person who has played an important part in history.
 I met him at the star attraction of Somaliland, if not on the entire horn of Africa.
 Las Geel is a collection of reportedly 7000-year-old cave paintings that were only uncovered to Western eyes in 2002 by a French archaeological team.
 I enjoy rock art, but nothing could have prepared me for this.
 Paintings of bovines, humans, anthropomorphic figures and even a giraffe covered numerous galleries that were astonishing for both their scale and the vibrancy of their colours.
-When I thought that the quality of the art could not get better, we scrambled across rocks to find it was surpassed by another incredible gallery.
-I strongly suspect this will be the finest ancient rock art I will ever see.
+When I thought that the quality of the art could not get better, we scrambled across rocks to find another incredible gallery surpassed it.
+I strongly suspect this will be the most exceptional ancient rock art I will ever see.

 When leaving Las Geel, the gate guard, Muse Abdijama, requested a lift, and during our bumpy ride to the main road, he revealed that he was the person responsible for leading the 2002 French team to this site.
 With my friend Muhyadiin translating, he recounted his tale in a stoic tone.

 ‘The French group arrived in Berbera and went east.
 But they did not know where the paintings were.
 They had seen drawings of them, but that was all.
 They looked for three or four weeks before they came here.
 If they travelled west first, they would have found it quicker.’